 We calculated multiple correlation coefficients of radial increments of the beech stands and climatic factors during the growing season.
 The results showed that radial increment has high correlation (R = 0.74) with humidity and a lack of moisture, it has moderate correlation (R = 0.48) with air temperature and moisture, and significant correlation (R = 0.56 and 0.59) with temperature and rainfall, humidity and soil moisture deficit, rainfall and humidity, rainfall and moisture deficit.

-The influence of climate characteristics on the beech radial increment in the middle-aged stands in the mountain conditions on the slopes of different exposure has been investigated.
-Annual increment of beech trees growing on the northern slopes are more closely correlated with climatic indices than of those growing on the southern slopes.
-Significant correlations were found and regression models of the relationship between the beech radial increment and set of climatic indices during the vegetation period (a saturation deficit, air humidity, average annual temperature and rainfall) were obtained.
-Radial increment of the middle-aged beech stands was the most influenced by humidity and air temperature.
-The climatic indices values for the observed minimum or maximum radial increment of the beech trees were identified.
-At the normal air temperature of 11–12°C and the saturation deficit of 3–4 mb and precipitation increase up to 800–1100 mm along with air humidity of 76–80 % the value of radial increment of beech was maximum and was in the range of 1.92–2.28 mm.
+We analyzed the influence of climate indices on the radial increment of the middle-aged beech stands in the mountain conditions on the slopes of different exposure.
+As the result, we came to the conclusion that the range of a tree ring width in the beech stands growing on the northern slopes more tightly correlate with climatic indices than those growing on the southern slopes.
+We found significant correlations and obtained regression models for the relationship between the beech radial increment and climatic indices complex during the vegetation period (a deficit of moisture, air humidity, average annual temperature and rainfall).
+Moreover, the research showed that radial increment of the middle-aged beech stands is the most influenced by humidity and air temperature.
+It also defined the climatic indices values for the observed minimum or maximum radial increment of the beech stands.
+At the average of many years air temperature of 11–12°C and the moisture deficit of 3–4 MB and precipitation increase up to 800–1100 mm along with air humidity of 76–80 % the value of radial increment of beech is maximum and is in the range of 1.92–2.28 mm.